Introduction¶

 - Learn how to use CoSMoMVPA to perform these analyses:

-- Introduce measures that compute summaries of the data (such as correlation differences, classification accuracies, similarity to an a prior defined representational simillarity matrix) that can be applied to both a single ROI or in a searchlight.
+Introduce measures that compute summaries of the data (such as correlation differences, classification accuracies, similarity to an a prior defined representational similarity matrix) that can be applied to both a single ROI or in a searchlight.

 Not covered in this course¶